How to Get Rid of Carpet Beetles

 Carpet beetles are small, oval-shaped insects that range in color from black to brownish-orange.
 These insects are attracted to light sources and can fly into your home through windows, doors, and small cracks.
-Once inside, carpet beetles reproduce and can wreak havoc on silk, wool, and pelts.
+Once inside, carpet beetles can reproduce and then wreak havoc on carpets as well as silk, wool, and leather.

 While getting rid of a few beetles may seem simple, spotting just one carpet beetle can suggest an infestation in your home.
 In this guide, we’ll discuss how to get rid of carpet beetles and what you can do to prevent a future infestation.